Alorel/preact-shadow-root/README.md

 Adapted from and inspired by [react-shadow-root](https://github.com/apearce/react-shadow-root).

-Allows you to render a Preact component inside a ShadowRoot.
+A tiny 1.3 kB minified library for rendering a Preact component inside a ShadowRoot.
 Supports constructable stylesheets and slotted elements.

 -----